mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 The [`solve!`](@ref solve!(::PowerSystem, ::ACStateEstimation{NonlinearWLS{Normal}})) function returns the maximum absolute values of the state variable increment, which are commonly used as a convergence criterion in the iterative Gauss-Newton algorithm.

 !!! note "Info"
-    We suggest that readers refer to the tutorial on [AC State Estimation](@ref ACStateEstimationTutorials) for insights into the implementation.
+    Readers can refer to the [AC State Estimation](@ref ACStateEstimationTutorials) tutorial for implementation insights.

 ---